BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/README.md

   - ### [Advanced Computer Vision with TensorFlow](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/tree/main/3.%20Advanced%20Computer%20Vision%20with%20TensorFlow)
       * <b>[Week 1 - Introduction to Computer Vision](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/tree/main/3.%20Advanced%20Computer%20Vision%20with%20TensorFlow/1.%20Introduction%20to%20Computer%20Vision)</b>: Get a conceptual overview of image classification, object localization, object detection, and image segmentation.
 Also be able to describe multi-label classification, and distinguish between semantic segmentation and instance segmentation.
 In the rest of this course, you will apply TensorFlow to build object detection and image segmentation models.

+      * <b>[Week 2 - Object Detection](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/tree/main/3.%20Advanced%20Computer%20Vision%20with%20TensorFlow/2.%20Object%20Detection)</b>: You’ll get an overview of some popular object detection models, such as regional-CNN and ResNet-50.
+You’ll use object detection models that you’ll retrieve from TensorFlow Hub, download your own models and configure them for training, and also build your own models for object detection.
+By using transfer learning, you will train a model to detect and localize rubber duckies using just five training examples.
+You’ll also get to manually label your own rubber ducky images!

 ---